nanoutils/nanoutils/docs/docs/methods.md

 ## `evolve`

-Transforms all properties of an `object` with an `object` whose properties are transformations
+Transforms all properties of `object` with `object` whose properties are transformations

 ```js
 import { add, evolve } from 'nanoutils'